aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 * Containerized Nextflow that pulls configuration and workflow definitions from S3
 * AWS CLI installed in job instances using `conda`
 * A Batch Job Definition that runs a Nextflow head node
+* An IAM Role for the Nextflow head node job that allows it access to AWS Batch
 * (optional) An S3 Bucket to store your Nextflow workflow definitions and configuration

 ### Nextflow container